-In future work, we want to extend the cognitive and ontological study of exceptions also by comparing it with other accounts for typicality and defeasibility in DLs.
-Regarding our formalisation, we need to explore and refine the formal consequences of our approach in greater detail.
-In particular, we need to discuss what are the best options to compute the scores in order to have a balanced score for every prototype and how to extend this computation to roles, possibly following some of the ideas outlined in [9, 10], where novel tooth-operators for role-successor counting are studied.
-The preference relation can also be refined: for example, comparisons on clashing assumptions can be restricted to the axioms that are actually incompatible.
-We need also to understand better how to allow for more interaction between concepts used for prototypes and features, for example by allowing nested definitions of prototypes, use prototype concepts as features, and compute scores with defeasible features.
+In future work, we want to extend the cognitive and ontological study of exceptions sketched here also by comparing it with other accounts for typicality and defeasibility in DLs in greater detail.
+Regarding our proposed formalisation, we need to further explore and refine the formal consequences and properties of our approach.
+In particular, we need to discuss what the best options are to compute the scores in order to have a balanced score for every prototype and how to extend this computation to roles, possibly following the line of work on counting perceptron logic presented in [24, 25].
+Here, not only the satisfaction of a certain feature may give rise to a 'weight contribution' in the prototype, but each instance of a role filler might be individually contributing to the overall weight.
+Moreover, different readings of the weights could also give rise to alternative score functions, and particularly, the weights need not be added up in a linear additive way.
+Another extension of the formalism could involve the extension of the degree of typicality from prototypes to single axioms.
+Finally, we need to better understand how to allow for more interaction between concepts used for prototypes and features, for example by allowing nested definitions of prototypes, use prototype concepts as features and compute scores with defeasible features.